juliama920/Sajudo/README.md

 Data Vis Group Project
 By Donald Harrison, Julia Ma, and Sara Nurollahian

-Our code is contained in the js folder and index.html
+Our code is contained in the js folder and index.html. styles.css contains all of our css styling.

 Our visualization can be found here: https://juliama920.github.io/dataviscourse-pr-Sajudo/